 Although teen acne and adult acne look the same, there is a difference.
 Where teenagers have relatively thick skin, adult skin becomes thinner with age.
 Your mature skin is more sensitive and can’t handle skin care products for teens, which are too harsh.
 Also, the older your skin gets, the less sebum it will produce.
 As your mature skin is drier than young skin, it needs daily skin care that is moisturising and gentle.
 In order to keep your natural protective barrier intact and active, you will have to adjust your skin care regime to the needs of your mature skin.
 Still, some adults have oily skin and some young people have a very dry skin.
 So especially look at your skin type and not at your age if you are considering an acne therapy.

 Rebalance your skin’s natural flora

 Breakout prone skin can easily become more inflamed when the friendly bacteria that protect us are thrown off balance.
 Thankfully there are lots of things you can do to rebalance your skin’s flora.

 From regularly cleaning your makeup brushes and changing razors before the become blunt, to adopting a more varied diet and active lifestyle, your bacteria will thank and love you.
 A strong and varied bacterial biodiversity is the key to clean and clear skin.

 Natural shield of bacteria

-YUN Probiotherapy adds lots of friendly lactobacillus to your microbiome, restoring and maintaining a healthy biome that can fight off daily pollutants in a more natural way.
+YUN Probiotherapy adds lots of friendly lactobacillus to your skin flora, restoring and maintaining a healthy natural balance that can fight off daily pollutants in a more natural way.
 Its topical application means that spot-fighting bacteria are delivered right to the place where they are needed.